-There are three categories of non-full-time (NFT) faculty at Fanshawe:
+There are three categories of contract faculty at Ontario colleges:

 Why am I only paid for my teaching contact hours (TCH)?

-I’m an NFT faculty member.
+I’m a contract faculty member.
 Do I receive any benefits?

 Think very carefully about whether you should opt out of your extended health coverage.
 If you opt out, you cannot opt in again except after a six-month gap in your employment.
 Because this benefit is 100% employer paid, there is little reason to opt out—doing so only benefits the employer, not you.